HackWareOrg/Hardware/ArduinoWorkshop/Intermediate/Sound/README.md

 Uses the Serial Monitor on the Arduino IDE to play notes.

-Each note is played by entering a letter corrosponding to a note followed by the octave to play.
+Each note is played by entering a letter corresponding to a note followed by the octave to play.
 - Available notes are: A, B, C, D, E, F, & G.
 - Octaves are between 0 - 10.
 - Sharps and flats can be played by entering a 'b' or 's' after the note letter.